-Students may review the contents of their files by contacting either a counselor or the Office of Admissions and Records during normal working hours.
+Not all students have hardcopy files in Admissions and Records.
+For the few that do, students may review the contents of their files by contacting either a counselor or the Office of Admissions and Records.
 Students may not review any other student's file.

 Students may challenge the contents and accuracy of their records by petitioning the Admissions Director for a review.
-All such requests will be honored in not more than five (5) calendar days.
+Students may also review their records online at WebReg.sjeccd.org.
+Assessment, schedules, and transcript information are all available online.